THINKING ABOUT ADOPTING?

 They may need house training, but if given regular opportunities to relieve themselves outside, they quickly learn appropriate behaviour - all dogs have a natural disinclination to soil their living area.

 Greyhounds can and do live harmoniously with cats so don't be discouraged by those who say it is an impossibility.
-Contrary to popular belief, some greyhounds are 'cat-proof' and can be homed straight into a house that has cats.
+Contrary to popular belief, some greyhounds, with patience, can be cat trained and can be homed to a house that has cats.

 Even those who show initial desire to chase can be de-schooled relatively quickly with firm, constant discouragement.